Synta Technology Corporation of Taiwan: History

 investors, established the Suzhou Synta Optical Technology Co., Ltd in Suzhou (Jiangsu), China (outside Shanghai) as a manufacturing facility producing telescopes for Celestron and Tasco.
 In 1999 Synta established the brand Sky-Watcher, with head offices in Richmond, British Columbia, to distribute products in Canada and Europe, and in the late 2000s, to the USA market.
-In 2005 Synta purchased the struggling US based Celestron, continuing its manufacture of Celestron products and running the US facilities through SW Technology Corporation, Synta's Delaware-based holding company.
-Synta also distributes under the Acuter name and manufactures products for Orion Telescopes & Binoculars.
-Synta technology corporation also makes Acuter telescopes.
+In 2005 Synta purchased the struggling US-based Celestron, continuing its manufacture of Celestron products and running the US facilities through SW Technology Corporation; Synta's Delaware-based holding company.
+Synta also distributes under the Acuter name and manufactured products for the now-defunct Orion Telescopes & Binoculars.